Best Practices for Audio Security

 Q: Is it possible for someone to "wire-tap" Dante audio over the network?

 A: Maybe.
 While an air gap solution greatly reduces access to the Dante audio, it still may be possible to connect to the room network on an open Ethernet jack, allowing someone to introduce a "rogue" (unauthorized) Dante endpoint.
 Using the freely available Dante Controller application, the network audio streams can be routed to the rogue device, captured and recorded.
-With Shure Network Audio Encryption, even a rogue device located in the meeting room would be unable to receive the network audio streams.
+With Shure Audio Encryption, even a rogue Dante device located in the meeting room would be unable to listen in on the conversation.

 Q: It seems relatively easy for unintended audiences to access the Dante audio.
 This could compromise sensitive discussions in boardrooms.
 Is there anything that can be done with the network infrastructure to protect and secure our audio?